Cohros/eloquent-enhancements/readme.md

 $bob->createAll($input);
 ```

 Note that we have a key with the name of the relationship that we create on User model.
-This is necessary so that SaveAll knows which model are involved and how to save your data.
+This is necessary so SaveAll knows which model are involved and how save your data.
-If everything is fine, the `createAll` will return true.
+If everything is fine, `createAll` will return true.
 Else, will return false.

 Now, if you need to edit a number using the User model (when you have a form that shows all data, for example), you can use the `saveAll()` method.